 Fall Quarter.
-Online registration for returning students begins near the end of August, about a month before classes begin.
-New student registration begins about two weeks before classes begin.
+Online registration for returning students begins near the end of August (the 10th week of Summer quarter), about five weeks before classes begin.
+New student registration begins the following week.
 Both groups of students are scheduled according to a priority system.
-Students can register any time after their priority time, but if they do not register before the first day of the quarter (first day of the eleventh week of the previous quarter at Regional Campuses), a \$30 late registration fee is charged.
-New students at Regional Campuses are not charged a late registration fee.
+Students can register any time after their priority time, but if they do not register before the first day of the quarter, a \$30 late registration fee is charged.

 Other Quarters.
 Registration for returning students for other quarters begins the eighth week of the previous quarter.
 The same priority system is used to schedule registration times.
-New students register beginning the eleventh week of the previous quarter (see New Student Registration).
-Students can register anytime after their priority time, but if they do not register before the first day of the quarter (first day of the eleventh week of the previous quarter at Regional Campuses), a \$30 late registration fee is charged.
-New students at regional campuses are not charged a late registration fee.
+New students register beginning the ninth week of the previous quarter (see New Student Registration).
+Students can register anytime after their priority time, but if they do not register before the first day of the quarter, a \$30 late registration fee is charged.

 Registration and Course Change Deadlines.
-Students can make changes in their schedule by adding or dropping classes through Portico at any time within the established deadlines as published on the Registrar's Office website (www.fuller.edu/registrar).
+Students can make changes in their schedule by adding or dropping classes online at any time within the established deadlines as published on the Registrar's Office website (www.fuller.edu/registrar).
 To meet the deadlines, any registration or course change must be done online by 11:59 p.m.
 Pacific time on the day indicated in the current academic calendar.
-All registrations (including Field Education, directed studies, internships, theses, dissertations, continuations, etc.) are subject to these registration deadlines.
+All registrations (including apprenticeships, directed studies, internships, theses, dissertations, continuations, etc.) are subject to these registration deadlines.

 All new students must meet with their academic advisor before they will be able to register.
-Returning students are not required to meet with an advisor, but are encouraged to do so.
-The staff of each academic advising office is composed of professional advisors who are trained to assist you in long-range course schedule planning and in meeting your academic program requirements for graduation.
+Returning students are not required to meet with an advisor (unless they are on academic probation), but are encouraged to do so.
+The staff of each academic advising office is composed of professional advisors who are trained to assist students in long-range course schedule planning and in meeting their academic program requirements for graduation.
 They also provide up-to-date information regarding policies, evaluate and process transfer credits, and discuss academic issues and concerns.